europeana/portal/README_FIRST.markdown

 ==================
 Odd things you need to know, to get a portal running
 ----------------------------------------------------
-You need to setup postgres, details is in the location trunk/README_FIRST.markdown
+You need to setup postgres, details is in trunk/README_FIRST.markdown

 When doing queries, you must add  &theme=vanilla